-Anyone who receives social security benefits should decide how their money is spent.
-You might have a representative payee to help you manage that money.
+You might have a Representative Payee to help you manage your Social Security Benefits.
 Your payee may be a friend, relative or agency.
-Unfortunately, sometimes representative payees don’t manage your money the way you want them to.
-For example, maybe your payee bought the wrong things from the grocery store or your phone bill wasn’t paid and it is past due.
+Unfortunately, sometimes Representative Payees don’t manage your money the way you want them to.
+For example, maybe your rent or your phone bill wasn’t paid and it is past due.
 Maybe your payee tells you there isn’t enough money for what you want, even though you think you have plenty of money.
-Sometimes this happens when a representative payee makes a mistake.
-Sometimes it’s when a representative payee is taking money for themselves.
+Sometimes this happens when a Representative Payee makes a mistake.
+Sometimes it’s when a Representative Payee is misusing your money.

 Through the Representative Payee program, we help ensure certain social security beneficiaries are protected from financial exploitation and other abuses, and ensure that funds are being used appropriately and in the best interest of the beneficiary.

-To report an issue relating to a beneficiary or representative payee please use the “Report an Issue” button.
+To report an issue relating to a beneficiary or Representative Payee please fill out our online Ask For Help form.

 On April 13, 2018, the President signed into law the Strengthening Protections for Social Security Beneficiaries Act of 2018.
 This Act requires the Social Security Administration (SSA) to make grants to each state’s Protection and Advocacy System.
 As the Protection and Advocacy System for Massachusetts, DLC will use this grant to conduct reviews of representative payees under the Social Security and Supplemental Security Income (SSI) programs.
 In these reviews, DLC will ensure that the funds given to each beneficiary are being used appropriately and in the best interest of the beneficiary.

 Frequently Asked Questions

 Generally, what are the responsibilities of a representative payee?

 SSA requires a representative payee to perform the following duties: